laavanyebahl/Quadcopter-Simulation/README.md

 associated with the position and linear velocities, the steady-state value, the maximum percent overshoot.
 Now provide a waypoint at the same position but with heading of 15 deg and loof for the similar time domain performance characteristics of the heading controller.
-Analyze different values (position and heading) with given different gain values?
+Analyze different values (position and heading) with given different gain values.

 **6. LQR Controller Design and Evaluation:**
 Repeat the evaluation in (2), (3), and (5) using an LQR-based